Tuft & Needle is having a blowout Cyber Monday sale on mattresses—get a bed for just $500

 Cyber Monday is here, and along with it, mega savings on our favorite mattress-in-a-box.
 Tuft & Needle makes one of our favorite affordable mattresses and is currently offering major markdowns during Cyber Monday 2022 so you can rest easy this season.

-Through Friday, December 2, the sleep retailer is hosting its Early Black Friday sale with discounts of up to 30% off select mattresses and 25% off sleep essentials.
+Through Friday, December 2, the sleep retailer is hosting its Cyber Monday sale with discounts of up to 30% on select mattresses and 25% off sleep essentials.
 One of the biggest discounts you'll find at the sale is on the Tuft & Needle Mint mattress, typically listed for $1,595 in its queen size and now available for 25% off at $1,196.25.
 You can also shop savings on other mattresses, including the Tuft & Needle Original (now $796), a pair of down alternative pillows (from $90), a reversible quilt (from $165) and more.

-►Cyber Monday 2022: The year's biggest sales are happening now, we've rounded up the best deals for you to shop
+►Cyber Monday 2022: The best Cyber Monday deals you can shop today

+►The best Cyber Monday deals under $100: Save on lululemon, Hulu, Echo Dot and Fire TV

 We here at Reviewed have tested a lot of mattresses, and we love Tuft & Needle's Original mattress.
 It's one of our favorite mattresses-in-a-box, earning impressive scores both in our lab tests and at home, where our tester slept on it for 30 days.
 The foam mattress is firm, which makes it perfect for pressure relief.
 It's also great for various sleeping positions—our tester noted that she felt the mattress cushioned her body without hugging it.